TechTalk: Advancing cell-free protein engineering workflows by translating enzyme variants into function

 Traditional protein engineering is often constrained by iterative cycles, fragmented workflows, and limited reproducibility.

-In this 20-min TechTalk, Ribbon Bio will showcase a validated, fully cell-free design-build-test-learn (DBTL) workflow enabling one-shot optimization of a DNA-modifying enzyme.
-Based on a collaborative case study with Scala Biodesign and Nuclera, the session illustrates how computational design, high-accuracy synthetic DNA, and rapid cell-free expression can be tightly integrated to deliver enzyme variants with superior biochemical performance.
+In this 20-minute TechTalk, Ribbon Bio will showcase a validated, fully cell-free design-build-test-learn (DBTL) workflow enabling one-shot optimization of a DNA-modifying enzyme.
+Based on a collaborative case study with Scala Biodesign and Nuclera, the session will illustrate how computational design, high-accuracy synthetic DNA, and rapid cell-free expression can be tightly integrated to deliver enzyme variants with superior biochemical performance.

 Attendees will learn how linking expression metrics with functional readouts supports data-driven decisions, reduces development risk, and accelerates enzyme engineering for biocatalysis and synthetic biology.